ryankellyongh/BERDO-Analysis/README.md

 Run all cells from top to bottom.
 All outputs and visualizations will generate automatically.

-## How to Run the Streamlit Calculator
+## How to Run the BERDO Building Priority Screening Tool

 1. Make sure the required packages are installed.